Content

 Partial Bibliography

-You will also want to expand on the partial bibliography shown in the Templates section.
-This is by means complete and you will likely find other relevant work ‘out there’, but this gives you a good starting point.
+You will also want to expand on the partial bibliography file provided.
+This is by no means complete and you will need to find relevant work, but it gives you a good starting point for using a BibTeX file.